vaccine

 If your child has a primary care provider, schedule an appointment with them for immunizations.
 If they don’t have health insurance or a primary care provider, schedule an appointment at a Clackamas County Health Center or Neighborhood Health Centers.
 Immunizations are also available at school based health centers.
 Affordable options are available for people who are uninsured or underinsured.

-Find locations and contact information in multiple languages below.
+Locations and contact information in multiple languages

 Oregon Immunization Requirements